 The healthcare industry in America is always expanding.
 The statistics for healthcare show that by 2021, the industry should bring in an incredible $8.7334 trillion, up from $7.077 trillion back in 2015.
 Pharmaceutical companies have long been poised to benefit from this growth.
 They seek to expand to take advantage of the aging of the populations not only in the U.S. but in all of the developed world.

 Yet with great growth and opportunities come equally great challenges for next year in 2021.
-The disadvantage to the ongoing expansion of the pharma business is that it has become a victim of its own complexity.
+The disadvantage to the pharma business’s ongoing expansion is that it has become a victim of its own complexity.
 Increasing demands have made it much more difficult to manage the various tasks, objectives, and workflow on a practical level.
-We look at seven of the most common challenges that the health care industry is facing and needs to solve in 2021 in this article.
+We look at seven of the most common challenges that the health care industry faces and needs to solve in 2021 in this article.

 The Research and Testing of New Drugs Is Rife With Inefficiencies Today

-New drugs go through a long-term pipeline to come to the marketplace, in particular in developed countries with rigorous oversight and regulatory agencies (like the FDA in America).
+New drugs go through a long-term pipeline to come to the marketplace, particularly in developed countries with rigorous oversight and regulatory agencies (like the FDA in America).
 Unfortunately, a growing challenge surrounds the inefficiencies that have increased in both the research and testing phases of new medications.
-These problems range from issues with compliance on to missing critical deadlines.
+These problems range from issues with compliance to missing critical deadlines.

 Noncompliance has become an especially costly issue that plagues many of the large companies in the industry today.
 This ever-present threat now hangs over the pharma industry and individual companies around the world.
 The sums involved range from $10,000 for preventative and corrective actions to anywhere from $20 to $100 million for changes implemented following the receipt of a warning letter.